Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 PRIMARY DRAWBACK OF SPERM DFI TESTING

 Sperm DFI testing has clearly shown that it can impact fertility outcomes in couples, and this information can be used to develop management strategies that address these risk factors.
-The primary problem of sperm DFI testing at this point in time, however, is that the testing that we have can only tell us what percentage of sperm have normal DNA versus abnormal DNA.
+However, the primary drawback of sperm DFI testing at this time is that the testing can only tell us what percentage of sperm have normal DNA versus abnormal DNA.
 What it cannot do is identify specifically which sperm have normal DNA and then select those exact sperm with intact DNA to be used with IVF/ICSI.
 This is the “holy grail” of male infertility testing: a method of identifying the individual sperm that have intact DNA and the best fertility capacity.
 Some new methods such as microfluidic sorting and IMSI (which are discussed later in this section) have shown the ability to isolate sperm with lower DFI levels.
 However, actual improvements in clinical outcomes (such as pregnancy and live birth rates) have so far not been proven when specific sperm are chosen for use with IVF/ICSI using these methods.

 Current indications for sperm DFI testing